eventespresso/event-espresso-core/readme.txt

 **Enhancements:**

+* Initialize critical pages after db tables and content
+* Add cap to admin registration redirect_to_txn route
+* Add filter to allow overriding persistent notices to better UX
+* Add basic auth functionality to EE core
+* Add filter to allow messages to send to multiple registrants when the same email address is used for all registrations in a group
 * EE4 REST API add headers for EE notices
 * EE4 REST API checkin/checkout endpoints
 * EE4 REST API cannot request registrations’ status